Close

 Meta-Magic

-A type of magic which alters the typical behavior of other magics
+A type of ability which alters the typical behavior of other abilities

-1. Unless otherwise noted, Meta-Magic follows all the standard rules for Incantations
+1. Meta-Magic follows all the standard rules for Incantations, except for Ambulant, which may be cast while moving

-2. Meta-magic must be stated immediately after indicating the target and prior to beginning the incantation for the modified magic
+2. Meta-Magic must be stated immediately after indicating the target and prior to beginning the incantation for the modified ability

 4. Meta-Magics do not affect other Meta-Magics, but may be combined in any number so long as all restrictions are observed.
-Example: A player may cast a spell using Extension and Ambulant, however Extension must be stated without moving the feet as it is unaffected by Ambulant
+Example: A player may cast an ability using Extension and Ambulant, however Extension must be stated without moving the feet as it is unaffected by Ambulant

-5. Meta-Magics are considered expended as soon as their incantation is finished regardless of whether or not the altered magic was completed
+5. Meta-Magics are considered expended as soon as their incantation is finished regardless of whether or not the altered ability was completed

-6. May not be used to modify the behavior of Magic Items or magics and abilities granted by Enchantments such as Heat Weapon from Gift of Flame
+6. May not be used to modify the behavior of Magic Items or abilities granted by Enchantments such as Heat Weapon from Gift of Fire

 All Magic Definitions